 But social media shouldn’t just serve as a compulsory presence; it’s a powerful way to connect directly with consumers and fans of the brand.
 “Many people join social channels because they want to be entertained.
 They don’t want to listen to business-speak and industry jargon while browsing their Facebook news feed,” according to Ishita Ganguly of Social Media Examiner.

 Business parlance should be saved for an informational website.
 Instead, use humor and actual conversations on social media to connect with people who use your products.
 A great example is the way Oreo connects on social media.
 There is a clear connection between the people in charge of the accounts and the people who follow them.

 Clever marketing platforms on social media are effective but they aren’t fooling anyone.
-They can sell products, but over time, people will get tired of being sold to if they just logged into Instagram to see their friend’s vacation in Italy.
+They can sell products, but over time, people will get tired of being constantly subjected to brand marketing if they just logged into Instagram to see their friend’s vacation in Italy.

 Used effectively, social media means customers can trust that when they reach out, they’ll connect with a human being.

 Businesses should be using social media as a way to build a community, growing a loyal follower base that enjoys consistent engagement.
 “People join social communities because they have a purpose, an intent and communities let them act on their intent,” according to Meghan M. Biro in The Huffington Post.
 “They are looking for a place to be (Facebook), a place to learn (Google+, Pinterest), a place to interact (Twitter).”
 Used effectively, social media means customers can trust that when they reach out, they’ll connect with a human being.
 In turn, the companies are showing that they can connect with a consumer base on their turf.
 That’s not a marketing gimmick.
 It’s a unique opportunity that companies didn’t have twenty years ago.